 He has done over 400 featured readings, in venues ranging from Lollapalooza (in 1994 and 1995) to Intersection for the Arts, City Lights, Paradise Lounge, and Café Babar in San Francisco to The Poetry Project at St. Mark’s Church, The Bowery Poetry Club, and Teachers and Writers in New York, to name a few, and has shared a bill with such poets and performers as Jim Carroll, Anne Waldman, Francisco X. Alarcon, and The Last Poets, and the bands Fugazi, Big Black, Sister Double Happiness, The Dead Milkmen, and X. He has also been a member of several music and performance groups, including Conspiracy of Beards and The High Risk Group in San Francisco and Performance Art Church in Austin and New York.

 As well he works beyond the page and stage in a few forms of visual art, some text-based and others not.
-Since 2001, he has had twelve shows of his large, multi-colored poems called blinklists, in New York as well as Chicago, San Francisco, and Worcester, MA.
+Since 2001, he has had fourteen shows of his large, multi-colored poems called blinklists, in New York as well as Chicago, San Francisco, Oakland, CA, and Worcester, MA.
 He produced about half of the pieces of calligraphic art for Poems for Teeth (along with artist Eric Waldemar), and has done the illustrations and design for most of his books.
 He also occasionally gives in to the urge to write poetry on objects, with a special fondness for mobius strips.

 Despite all this, he has had to keep many different jobs in order to keep himself alive, from waiting tables to painting ski lifts to teaching college.
 Currently he stays at home and makes up names for things.
 Maybe he will make up a name for you.